-Photo: A typical combine harvester, or "combine," made by Case IH; other makes include John Deere, Gleaner, New Holland and Claas.
+Photo: A typical combine harvester, or "combine," made by John Deere; other makes include Case IH, Gleaner, New Holland and Claas.
 You can see how wide the header (front cutting mechanism) is compared to the main body of the machine.
 The biggest combines have headers about 12m (40 ft) wide!
-Photo by Bob Nichols courtesy of US Department of Agriculture/Agricultural Research Service (USDA/ARS).

 What does harvesting involve?

 The crops we grow in our fields, such as wheat, barley, and rye,